mehak-lakhanpal/emp-port-app/README.md

 1. If a manager uses this portal first time, then he/she has to register himself or herself by selecting role Manager otherwise he/she has to login to use this portal.
 2. After successfully login, he will receive message on the screen , then he/she can see all the openings created by himself or herself on Openings screen.
-3	On Openings screen, Manager can update particular opening by clicking on Update button.
-4. By clicking on Update button, he will redirect into Update Opening screen where he can update opening and also close or open respective opening.
+3	On Openings screen, Manager can update particular opening by clicking on Update button.By clicking on Update button, he will redirect into Update Opening screen where he can update opening and also close or open respective opening.
 5. Upon closing the opening, employee who have shown interest on particular opening will receive notification on console which is managed by custom events.
-6. On create openings screen , manager can create opening.
+6. On create openings screen , manager can create opening by entering all the fields.
 7. Manager can Logout from the portal after clicking on logout button.

 # APIs

-Currently Server is running on http://localhost:3000 Using cookie to store token , therefore user information retrieved from the token
+Currently Server is running on http://localhost:3000 And Using cookie to store token , therefore user information retrieved from the token

 ## Register user